GauntletWizard/prometheus-kubernetes/README.md

     prometheus.io/scrape: true
 ```

-Alternatively, you can set the annotation directly on the pods themselves:
+Alternatively, you can set the annotation directly on the pods themselves.
+The former is preferred, because it organizes your pods neatly into "jobs"
 ```
 apiVersion: apps/v1
 kind: Deployment